 4. Compare prices before you purchase your cruise.

 I touched on this above but this is worth repeating.
 Research, research, research!
 Look at all the prices for different cruise lines and different dates and different cruises.
-An interior Alaskan cruise in July might be more expensive than a longer Alaskan cruise in August.
+We chose an inside passage cruise in early June because it was early in the season and a lower price.
+July is peak tourist season for Alaska, so plan with prices accordingly.
+My parents were able to take a longer Alaska cruise to Denali National Park simply because they went later in the season.

 All cruises will have great points about them – regardless of cost.
 So, compare the prices and decide what is worth your money and where you can save.